thihasoehtet/ko.table/README.md

 ko.table
 ========

 Table for Knockout.
 I want simple.
 So, I follow simple.
 And I want to build simple.
+For now, just server-side pagination.
+Will come client-side soon ...

 ***
 Create ko.table: